Preserving carved pumpkins after Halloween is simple. You can make a DIY natural preserving wash and spray using just a few ingredients.

-While pumpkins can’t last forever, let’s try to make them last as long as possible!
+While pumpkins can’t last forever, let’s try preserving the carved pumpkins so they last as long as possible!
 By following these steps, you are sure to enjoy your pumpkins for quite some time.

 Can’t get enough pumpkin?
 Check out these other amazing pumpkin posts:

 - Homemade Pumpkin Pie Spice

 - Pumpkin Spice Latte